ajmaurais/peptide_analyzer/README.md

 ## Prerequisites

 * The Software Carpentry [python course](http://swcarpentry.github.io/python-novice-inflammation/index.html)
-* You should know how to read and acess data in [pandas.DataFrame(s)](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
+* You should know how to read and access data in [pandas.DataFrame(s)](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 See the DataFrames section in the [Plotting and Programming in Python course](http://swcarpentry.github.io/python-novice-gapminder/07-reading-tabular/index.html).
-* In addition to [lists](https://docs.python.org/3/tutorial/introduction.html#lists), you should be farmiluar with other standard python containsers including, [dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), and [sets](https://docs.python.org/3/tutorial/datastructures.html#sets).
+* In addition to [lists](https://docs.python.org/3/tutorial/introduction.html#lists), you should be familiar with other standard python containers including, [dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), and [sets](https://docs.python.org/3/tutorial/datastructures.html#sets).
     * These YouTube videos on [sets and lists](https://www.youtube.com/watch?v=W8KRzm-HUcc), and [dictionaries](https://www.youtube.com/watch?v=daefaLgNkw0) are a good place to start.
 * You don't have to use them in your own code, but in many of my examples I use [list comprehensions](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).
     * Corey Schafer also has a good [video](https://www.youtube.com/watch?v=3dt4OGnU5sM) about them.